Tipps

 To calculate the fertile phase, six values before and three days after ovulation are important.
 As ovulation can also shift forwards, you should start measuring daily from the first day of your cycle, when you still have your period.
 If you miss a measurement, you should still enter the body signals for that day, and then wait until the next measurement.

-If you miss a measurement around the time of ovulation, it may not be possible to predict the fertile/unfertile phase – or it may delay the ability to make a prediction.
-If the unfertile phase after ovulation has already been calculated according to NFP, and the evaluation for the cycle thus finished, it is not essential to continue measuring.
+If you miss a measurement around the time of ovulation, it may not be possible to identify the fertile phase – or it may delay the ability to make a prediction.
+If the ovulation has already been identified, and the evaluation for the cycle thus finished, it is not essential to continue measuring.

 Why do several measurements taken in a row differ?